pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

 Congrats for getting this far!
 You have loaded your weights, trained your model, now it's time to visualize the outputs.
 A simple way of doing this is by running `tree -a path/to/outputdir`, which should show something like the tree below.
-There are 4 types of folders:
+There are 3 types of folders:

 1) **recipe_state**: Holds recipe_state.pt with the information necessary to restart the last intermediate epoch;
 2) **logs**: Defined in your config in metric_logger;
-3) **epoch_{}**: Contains the model weights and the index.json used by HF to load the model;
-4) **base_model**: The files in the original checkpoint_dir, with the exception of model weights;

-We keep a copy of the base_model folder so that it is easier for the user to copy their checkpoints from /epoch_{} to /base_model, and have this folder ready for inference or being uploaded to a model hub.
+3) **epoch_{}**: Contains your new trained model weights plus all original files of the model, making it easy for you to choose an specific epoch to run inference on or push to a model hub;

     .. code-block:: bash